Think your boss likes someone more at work? Happens a lot. Let’s find out some apparent signs your boss plays favorites.

 1. Talk To Your Boss:

-If you think your boss is playing favorites, talk to them.
-It may be uncomfortable, but it’s essential to communicate your concerns.
+If you suspect your boss is showing favoritism, chat with them.
+It might feel awkward, but it’s crucial to express your worries.

 2. Try To Build A Rapport With Your Boss: